andyzito/chatgpt-improvements/README.md

 ### Spoiler Tags

 This scans message content for `<spoiler>...</spoiler>` in the text response and replaces it with actual functioning spoiler tags.
+It does not perform this replacement inside code blocks or inline code blocks.

+The replaced spoiler tag retains internal formatting like **bold**, *italics*, ~~strikethrough~~, `inline code block`.
+I expect it would not work with a block level element inside the spoiler tags, but haven't actually tested that yet.

 Example use case: "Give me a riddle and output your answer in a spoiler tag."

 Sample custom instructions (untested): `You can output text that is hidden except on hover by using <spoiler> </spoiler> tags.`

+Future improvement: When a `<spoiler>` tag is spotted, black out all following content immediately until the `</spoiler>`.
+This sounds complicated but it would be cool, since for GPT-4 the speed is slow enough that you can read the spoiler contents before replacement if you're watching live.

+Future improvement: Support other spoiler markup types, like `>!`.

 Future improvement: Adjustable styles in settings.

-Future improvement: Support other spoiler markup types, like `>!`.

 ### Resizable Chat Box